 Pinterest Drives Traffic.
 Social Media Does Not.

 Did you know that there are roughly 454 million monthly active users on Pinterest?
-That’s a sh** ton of people who are looking for something.
+That’s a sh** ton of people who are looking for “something.”
 The cool thing about Pinterest is that it’s designed to help people find what they’re looking for.

 Social media platforms, however, are designed to keep people engaged with the platform.
 They don’t want to send people away, because the longer people are engaged, the more money the platform makes.
 The algorithms are also constantly changing making it very difficult for business to get their content seen.
-It can turn into a frustrating scramble with businesses seeing little to no results.
+And, the truth is, more likes and followers doesn’t necessarily mean more business.

-For example, when I look at my Instagram impressions over the last 30 days, it’s around 2,500.
+When I look at my Instagram impressions over the last 30 days, it’s around 2,500.
 However, when I look at my Pinterest impressions over the last 30 days, it is around 199,000.
 It’s a pretty interesting number comparison, isn’t it?

 Getting Started with Pinterest